UxxHans/Rainbow_Cats_Universal_FPS_Aimbot_Experiment_Only/README.md

 - This is only an exploration of how AI could ruin modern FPS games and the methods to fight against it.

 - Therefore, I only released part of the code.
-Main.py is hidden.
+Main.py is made private.

 - You will only see the basic functionalities such as mouse input, screen capture and AI posture estimation.